RitaKumuryan/scalar-soul/docs/CONTRIBUTING.md

 - Submit a philosophical question or observation
 - Propose a diagram or scalar relationship via visual sketches

+If you prefer private conversation, feel free to reach out via our project contact page at [THFX Project](https://www.thfxproject.com).

+---

+## 📜 License & Attribution

+All contributions will be published under:

+**Creative Commons Attribution–NonCommercial–ShareAlike 4.0 International (CC BY-NC-SA 4.0)**
+Attribution: *Vazgen Gevorkyan, The Time of Eternity project, and Margaret Kumuryan / THFX Project*

 ---

 ## 🧠 Guiding Principle